 #8: Cover With Red

 Rita Ora always looks flawless—which is why we’re taking her makeup artist Kathy Jeung’s word as gospel.
-If you don’t have a separate peach-toned concealer for covering under-eye bags (makeup 101, y’all), Jeung says not all hope is lost: You can take a matte red-orange lipstick and mix it with your everyday concealer to neutralise your dark circles.
+If you don’t have a separate peachy concealer for covering under-eye bags (Makeup 101, y’all), Jeung says not all hope is lost: You can take a matte red-orange lipstick and mix it with your everyday concealer to neutralise your dark circles.
 Crazy?
 Yes.
 Will we try it?
 Hell yes.

 #9: Get Waxed

 Waxing your lip takes on a whole new meaning when you consider this industry trick: using a clear wax brow pencil to line your lips.
 Yes—a brow pencil.
 Why?
 Makeup artists swear that it keeps feathering and fading at bay when your trusty lip liner is nowhere to be found.

 If you love a big, voluminous, Bardot-esque lash look, you might be tempted to look for a full, thick false lash—don’t.
 Ariana Grande’s makeup artist, Daniel Chinchilla, says you’re much better off stacking two light, thin false lashes on top of each other.
 Just make sure their bands are thin to keep things looking natural.

 #11: Powder Away